Northern Belize: Solitude, Friendship, And Society

 The proximity from Corozal to Chetumal, the capital of the state of Quintana Roo, Mexico, provides an important connection to the Yucatán Peninsula.
 The connection is more than historic and cultural, it is also social.

 As a gateway town, Corozal extends the reach of Belizean citizens, residents, and visitors to Cancún, Merida, and points beyond.
 In turn, it is a major port of entry and welcomes thousands of visitors to Belize every year.

 Often appearing in the top ranks as one of the happiest places on earth, Belize is known for its hospitality, so new friendships are quickly and easily made.
 Corozal has an established expat community, but the broader Northern Belize region is drawing more attention and attracting people with various interests.
-So if you want to go sailing around Sarteneja, horseback riding at Chan Chich, kayaking at Orchid Bay, fishing at Bacalar Chico or bird watching at Crooked Tree Lodge, you are sure to find a friend to join you.
+So if you want to go sailing around Sarteneja, horseback riding at Chan Chich, fishing at Bacalar Chico or bird watching at Crooked Tree Lodge, you are sure to find a friend to join you.